ParaDevOne/snake/README.md

   - Validate and apply configs at runtime
   - Document available configuration options
   - Add an external app for config management

+- Add splash screen support
+  - Add a splash screen with the game logo and loading animation

 ## 🛠️ Development